ColinRosati/auth-sort-servers/README.md

 This app has a basic authorization & list seach/sort capabilities using React, Redux, Thunks & Typescript

-### requirements
+## Goal

-Create a server explorer web app:
+Create a server explorer web app with sign-in authorization:
 ○ Implement login (POST http://playground.tesonet.lt/v1/tokens { username: "tesonet", password: "partyanimal" })

 ○ Display servers list - GET http://playground.tesonet.lt/v1/servers ○ Make servers list sortable and searchable by name/distance

 ● App must work on all modern browsers + IE11

 ## If I had more time

 If I had more time to work on this I would fix the API request CORS errors.
-I tried a few fetching librarie (Axios), different middleware setups, app proxy redirects with no results.
+I tried a few fetching libraries (Axios), different middleware setups, app proxy redirects with no results.
+The API was working in Postman with "Automatically follow redirects", &
+"Follow original HTTP Method" set.

 I could have added some basic UI validation tests as well.
 This would test the util functions by intereacting with the DOM and validating results.